-Energy efficiency not only helps reduce greenhouse gas emissions but can also reduce energy costs and increase the asset value of buildings.
+Energy efficiency helps reduce greenhouse gas emissions and energy costs, and can increase the asset value of buildings.
 The port considers a range of energy efficiency opportunities in its facilities through measures such as lighting upgrades, improved insulation, and better HVAC systems.
 The port demonstrates energy leadership by:

 Designing energy efficient buildings